Device module

 TopicKind.LOG

-class TopicQOS(value)
+class TopicQOS(*values)

 Deprecated since version 0.7.0: Use QoS instead.